GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Experiments

 \subsection{Impact of Crowd Regularization}

 We conducted an ablation study to show the contribution of the crowd regularization term (i.e., Eqn.~\ref{eqn:reg}) in GeoSDF.
 This term aims to prevent geometric elements from collapsing, encouraging well-distributed diagrams.
-Without the crowd term, diagrams generated on the GeoQA dataset showed a degradation, with points overlapping and lines merging.
-Quantitatively, this resulted in a decrease of 3.7\% in the success rate of diagram synthesis on the FormalGeo7K dataset, ranging from 77.89\% to 81.60\%.
-This unequivocally demonstrates that the crowd term is crucial for enforcing geometric separation and visual clarity for GeoSDF's robustness and efficacy in generating accurate plane geometry diagrams.
+Without the crowd term, diagrams generated on the GeoQA dataset may degrade, with points overlapping and lines merging.
+Quantitatively, this resulted in a decrease of \textbf{ 3.7\%} in the success rate of diagram synthesis on the FormalGeo7K dataset, ranging from 77.89\% to 81.60\%.
+This demonstrates that the crowd term enforces geometric separation and visual clarity.